If your business uses a chatbot, generates marketing copy with AI, or is building any kind of AI-powered tool, you need to read this.

 The Risk Tiers That Actually Matter

-High Risk — Recruitment screening, credit scoring, insurance pricing, critical infrastructure.
+High Risk: Recruitment screening, credit scoring, insurance pricing, critical infrastructure.
 Full compliance framework: risk assessments, data governance, human oversight.
-Most SMEs won’t touch this tier unless they’re in regulated sectors.
+Most SMEs won’t touch this tier unless they’re in regulated sectors, and after the May 2026 Digital Omnibus, these obligations now land on 2 December 2027 (Annex III) and 2 August 2028 (AI embedded in products).

 What’s Already in Force